Keristero/nimplate/readme.md

 ```

-It will read any referenced nim template files, they can be any file type. as soon as we use them here, they are considered nim templates regardless of their feelings.
+It will read any referenced template files *which are just any text based file like this one... *

 `/templates/echoer.bat`
 ```bat